LEARN

 Colour Adult:

 Both adults partly green; rose/red forehead and face; maroon/brown lower cheeks; pale yellow ear coverts; dull green/brown breast scalloped with green/yellow; red bend of wing and carpal edge; brown/maroon patch on abdomen; brown/red tail becoming green at base.
-Bill dark grey.
+Beak dark grey.
 Eye ring bare and cream/white.
 Eye brown.

 Colour Juvenile: